 The Paralegal and Legal Studies Curriculum was developed according to guidelines provided by the American Bar Association's Standing Committee on Paralegals.
 It offers students a background in the legal fundamentals, appropriate skills and practical experience necessary for professional employment.
 The paralegal can perform tasks delegated by a lawyer as long as the lawyer is responsible to the client and assumes full professional responsibility for the work.
-A paralegal cannot give legal advice, appear in court (except as permitted by law) or set fees.
+A paralegal cannot give legal advice, appear in court or set fees.
+Paralegals may not provide legal services directly to the public, except permitted by law.